anoff/blog/_posts/2018-04-XY-node-vue-websockets.md

 ![Basic chat app]({{ site.baseurl }}/img/assets/node-vue-websockets/chat.png)

+💡 If you're struggling take a look at this [code](https://github.com/anoff/node-vue-websockets/tree/99fa39d4761ddaa779192a7f9751820ab7952356) for reference

 ## Bring in websockets

-For the following devlopment the web application will consume from two different endpoints during development.
+For the following development the web application will consume from two different endpoints.
 The `webpack-dev-server` sends the web app sources (HTML, CSS, Javascript) and the node server will supply the `socket-io` endpoint.
+This is typically not something you want to do in production but since we want both the node server and Vue frontend to be hot reloaded we need two systems - webpack and nodemon.

 ![development setup](https://www.plantuml.com/plantuml/png/NP0z3i8m34PtdyBgn58KYGKn8JX9sXWef77b12A4k3ik3RzBfBpdptQoZibAElSU0Zl2AbCpsFQ4ZYuOIIua5Tg8hUyef58pyVanue5ZUle95Ty8PmKLG1SIoSwsX8Ua8pxN72E07bWxpg5-vSUg5oeZeNJ3kfwDiHKEB0aNnfWVDKQBMvgbWNZgmc35zdW3n76nZRvhBtmERikU1Q_aFMULLhJFn1glHOhUc_w7VDVJZsTn9D_XEwmfEFtH1m00)